Over the last few weeks, Rick Schwartz has fallen beyond head over heels in love with Twitter.

 The Domain Investor

 But I’m willing to hold domains for 15-20 years.
 I’m willing to say shovel money into domain renewals year after year while saying no to today’s inquiries.
-I’m willing to take my time and allow trendy and brandable domains to pass in favor of purchasing generic, timeless, and business-in-a-box type of domains.
+I’m willing to take my time and allow trendy and brandable domains to pass in favor of purchasing generic, timeless, and business-in-a-box types of domains.

-As for me, I’m certain my long term plan will prove to be favorable and profitable in time.
+As for me, I’m certain my long-term plan will prove to be favorable and profitable in time.
 For now, it’s a good thing I make a living and scratch my itch to do something in another vocation.

 Find your domain niche, and scratch that itch until you’re profitably content.